Aditya-1208/SurveilHub/Contributing.md

 <br/>

 # Guidelines to follow
--  Always activate virtual environment bwfore working on the project
+-  Always activate virtual environment before working on the project

 - Don't update any package inside virtual environment